 Trim chicken thighs of most fat (leave some on) then place into a large, glass bowl, season well then lightly dust all over with a heaped tablespoon of flour, making sure they’re covered.

-Add butter to a 5-6 litre, cast iron Dutch or French oven with the leeks, celery, red capsicum, garlic and thyme – season well.
+Add butter and oil to a 5-6 litre, cast iron Dutch or French oven with the leeks, white part of the spring onions, celery, red capsicum, garlic and thyme – season well.
 Cover and slow sauté over low/medium heat for 10 minutes or so, stirring occasionally until leeks have softened.
 Use a slotted spoon to remove vegetables onto a plate and set aside.
-Allow the juices to dry then add oil to the pan.

 Increase hotplate to medium/high and allow the pan to become hot.
 Use tongs to place in 4 chicken thighs and use tongs to sear on both sides for a couple of minutes just until browned on the outside.
 Remove first batch onto a clean plate then sear the second batch of chicken thighs.
 Add the first batch of chicken thighs and the cooked vegetables back into the casserole dish then add the potatoes, carrots, mushrooms and bay leaves – season well (or to taste).
-Pour in hot chicken stick gradually, stirring or folding through with a wooden spoon to combine ingredients.
-I added 2 cups to this however 1 1/2 cups should do it as this casserole tends to end up with a lot of liquid at the end of cooking time – add less stock at the start if you want less liquid at the end (sorry, captain obvious reporting for duty).
+Pour in hot chicken stick gradually, stirring through with a wooden spoon to combine ingredients; 1 to 1 1/2 cups should do it as this casserole tends to end up with a lot of liquid at the end of cooking time – add less stock at the start if you want less liquid at the end (sorry, captain obvious reporting for duty).
 Bring to a high simmer then turn off hotplate.

 Place covered casserole in preheated oven and slow cook for around 2 hours.
 I check hourly to make sure everything’s cooking nicely; at the first check I move the chicken and vegies around a bit so they cook evenly.

 Around 20 minutes before the end of cooking time, remove casserole from the oven and make sure the chicken and vegies are tender and cooked.
 Increase oven temp to 180C.
-Add cream, peas and a 15ml tablespoon of flour, stir through to combine well then return to the oven for 20 minutes covered.
+Add cream and peas, stir through to combine well then return to the oven for 20 minutes covered.
 Around this time you might want to think about warming your dinner rolls in the oven.